nuejs/nue/packages/nuejs.org/hyper/index.md

 ```

 ### Just-in-time (JIT) rendering
-Compiles the template directly on the browser befor rendering.
+Compiles the template directly on the browser before rendering.
 Check `demo/table/simple-table.html` for a demo:

 ```
 <script type="text/hyper">